calcom/docker/README.md

     Update the appropriate values in your .env file, then proceed.

+    For a more complete list of environment variable options please take a look at the Calcom core [.env.example](https://github.com/calcom/cal.com/blob/main/.env.example) and [Calcom documentation](https://cal.com/docs/self-hosting/installation).

-4. (optional) Pre-Pull the images by running the following command:
+5. (optional) Pre-Pull the images by running the following command:

     ```bash
     docker compose pull